 Interactive swings that activate light and sound in the landscape around them.

-Originally commissioned by UNBOSI for Shakespeare’s New Place.
+The work was first shown at Shakespeare’s New Place.
 Tine Bech’s Studio joined the United Nations Board of Significant Inspiration (UNBOSI) to create a magical garden, as part of the Garden of Curious A-MUSE-ments, a collaborative enchanting after-dark adventure.
 Audiences entered the gardens of Shakespeare’s garden Shakespeare’s garden and embarked on a mission to catch inspirational muses, as they completed tasks set by the muses of earth, fire, air and water.
 Tine created a playful environment for the air section, consisting of a pair of swings next to each other.
-As participants swung they lit up Shakespeare’s two old Mulberry trees.
-With each forward swing rotation a new light and colour was activated on a tree.
+As participants swung they lit up two of Shakespeare’s ancient Mulberry trees.
+With each forward swing rotation a sound appeared and a light was activated on a tree.
 Once seven lights had woken up the old air muse then the wise old mulberry tree bestowed participants with divine inspiration – white light.

 UNBOSI is one of the lesser-known departments of the United Nations.
 Since 1947 we have been globally studying sites associated with human genius.
 UNBOSI was created with the knowledge that even after a war to end all wars, world leaders had failed to keep the peace and tend to be conservative uninspired negative thinkers and the acronym created has been used to describe them ever since.
 With most of the world on board, we have joined forces and use the power of the planet to create ‘light bulb’ moments inspiring co-operation and friendship between all nations.

-Programmed by Tarim
+Software by Tarim

 Shakespeare’s New Place 2016.